 Prior to a new law that became effective August 28, 2011, Missouri adoptees were required to obtain permission from both their biological and adopted parents before learning the identity of their biological parents.
 Since the new law took effect the following changes apply:

 Adult adoptees no longer need the permission of their adopted parents to request “identifying information” about biological parents, however, adoptees are still required to obtain permission from the biological parents before requesting the information.
 Identifying information consists of: name, date of birth, place of birth, and last known address.
 If the adoptee’s birth parents are deceased, the adult adoptee can request identifying information from the circuit court that had original jurisdiction in their adoption.
 Finally, descendants of a deceased adoptee can request and receive “non-identifying” information about their biological grandparents, such as the age of parents when the adoptee was born, the parents’ occupations, and where the parents lived.
-For more information contact the Missouri Adoptee Rights Movement or use the Adoption Information Registry, a service of the Missouri Department of Social Services.
+For more information use the Adoption Information Registry, a service of the Missouri Department of Social Services.

 For information about adoptions occurring prior to 1917, researchers should check with the Office of the Recorder of Deeds in the adopted child’s county of residence.